 We ask you for personal information so that you can receive appropriate care and treatment.
 This information is recorded securely on computer and we are registered under the Data Protection Act with the Information Commissioner's Office.
 The practice will ensure that patient confidentiality is maintained at all times by all members of the practice team.
 However, for the effective functioning of a multi-disciplinary team, it is sometimes necessary that medical information about you is shared between members of the team.
+Please see also our "Fair Processing and Privacy Notice" on this website.

 - Gold Street Surgery recognises the right of every patient to have information about them kept secure and private.